 Taking the time to understand what gets them aroused will enable you to focus your efforts on doing the right things for your partner.
 Repeat this process to understand what annoys them about submissives, or generally frustrates them in the bedroom so that you can avoid making any mistakes.

 If you have been a submissive before, or if you have been active in the BDSM community for a while, you may already know what you like and what you don’t like.
 However, if you’re unsure, you should explain to your dom what you would like to try, and exactly what you would not want to try under any circumstances.
 The latter is called your hard limit.
 An example of a hard limit could be breath play, or branding.
 Hard limits do not have to be permanent.
 You may decide to review them in the future.
 Having a hard limit doesn’t mean that you cannot fully submit to your Dominant either.
 It keeps both of you safe and happy.

 Prepare your body and environment

 To be a good sub it’s important to make sure that your body is prepared for any activity that you previously agree to.
 This could mean a variety of different things.
 If you have agreed to bondage you may wish to start going to yoga or pilates classes to improve your flexibility.
 If you have agreed to anal play, you may want to read a beginners guide to anal training.
-If you’ve never tried using toys, you should buy some on Lovehoney!
+If you’ve never tried using sex toys, you should buy some here.

 Change your way of thinking